Aayushow1912/CometChat-Project/README.md

 3. **Configure the build.gradle file (if applicable)**

-    - Add the dependencies to enable the comit chat functinalities.
+    - Add the dependencies to enable the comit chat functionalities.
     - Sync the Gradle project.

 4. **Run the app**